-In the following, handlers and hooks will be explained in more detail.
+In the following, configuration parameters, handlers and hooks will be explained in more detail.

-3.7.1 System Configuration File
+3.7.1 System Configuration Parameters

-Beside providing the basic slot layout, RAUC's system configuration file also allows you to configure parts of its runtime behavior, such as handlers (see below), paths, etc. For a detailed list of possible configuration options, see System Configuration File section in the Reference chapter.
+Beside providing the basic slot layout, RAUC's system configuration file (system.conf) also allows you to configure parts of its runtime behavior, such as handlers (see below), paths, etc. For a detailed list of possible configuration options, see System Configuration File section in the Reference chapter.